-- loss or separation resulting from death, parental separation, divorce, hospitalisation, loss of friendships (especially in adolescence), family conflict or breakdown that results in the child having to live elsewhere, being taken into care or adopted - life changes such as the birth of a sibling, moving house or changing School/wraparounds or during transition from primary to secondary School/wraparound, or secondary School/wraparound to sixth form - traumatic events such as abuse, domestic violence, bullying, violence, accidents, injuries or natural disaster.
+- loss or separation resulting from death, parental separation, divorce, hospitalisation, loss of friendships (especially in adolescence), family conflict or breakdown that results in the child having to live elsewhere, being taken into care or adopted; - life changes such as the birth of a sibling, moving house or changing School/Wraparound or during transition from primary to secondary School/Wraparound, or secondary School/Wraparound to sixth form; - traumatic events such as abuse, domestic violence, bullying, violence, accidents, injuries or natural disaster.

-When concerns are identified, School/wraparound employees will provide opportunities for the child to talk or receive support within the School/wraparound environment.
+When concerns are identified, School/Wraparound employees will provide opportunities for the child to talk or receive support within the School/Wraparound environment.
 Parents will be informed of the concerns and a shared way to support the child will be discussed.

-Where the needs require additional professional support referrals will be made to the appropriate team or service with the parent's agreement or child's if they are considered to be competent.
+Where the needs require additional professional support referrals will be made to the appropriate team or service with the appropriate agreement.
 If colleagues have a mental health concern about a child that is also a safeguarding concern, they will take immediate action, raising the issue with the designated safeguarding lead or a deputy.